tanerijun/vitaneri/src/content/posts/setting-up-vitest-testing-library-and-jest-dom-in-your-vite-project.md

 ---
 datetime: 2023-01-06T13:07:13.165Z
 title: "Setting Up Vitest, Testing Library, And jest-dom In Your Vite Project"
+description: "A guide on setting up Vitest, Testing Library, and jest-dom for unit testing a Vite project."
 tags:
   - vitest
   - javascript